dazKind/foo3d/Documentation.md

    * RDIPrimType.TRIANGLES
    * RDIPrimType.TRISTRIP
    * RDIPrimType.QUADS
+ * _type:Int -- Needs to match the indexbuffer data that is bound.
+Can be one of the following:
+   * RDIDataType.UNSIGNED_BYTE
+   * RDIDataType.UNSIGNED_SHORT
+   * RDIDataType.UNSIGNED_INT
+   * RDIDataType.FLOAT
  * _numInds:Int -- Number of elements in the indexbuffer to use for the drawcall.
  * _offset:Int -- Offset from the start of the indexbuffer in elements.